ryogrid/articles/skiplist_en.md

 // opType: a constant indicating what the FindNode function was called for.
 Pass a constant corresponding to one of GET, INSERT, or REMOVE
 // Return value
 // isSuccess: Whether the search was successful (only true is returned in this code example)
 // foundNode: Pointer to the node found as a result of the search.
-It only means that the entry corresponding to the foundNode node may exist, but its existence is not guaranteed
+It only means that the foundNode node may contain the entry corresponding to key argument. existence is not guaranteed
 // predOfCorners_: page ID of the previous node connected to the node when it was "switched" at each level.
 The index is (level - 1).
 // corners_: Page ID of the node that was "switched" at each level.
 The value of level 1 corresponds to foundNode.
 The index is (level - 1) func (sl *SkipList) FindNode(key *KV, opType SkipListOpType) (isSuccess bool, foundNode *Node, predOfCorners_ []int32, corners_ []int32) {